adamr7777/weatherApp-production/to_do.md

     top: 260px;
     right: 8px;

-    to aprox midnight to ?? - strange forecast for the week behaviour
+    from aprox midnight to ?? - strange forecast for the week behaviour